Fascinating Facts of Nature

 Did you know coconuts are classified as a seed, fruit, and nut?
 Nature is very versatile!

-Nature is Beautiful for You
+Nature is for You

 Fun Animal Facts